subtleGradient/rsc-fun-in-bun/README.md

 - [x] create an example React async server component
 - [x] add the example React async server component to the toy example project
-- [x] create an example React client component
+- [x] create an example React client component: Timer
-- [ ] add the example React client component to the toy example project
+- [x] add Timer to the toy example project
+  - [x] SSR
+  - [ ] hydration manually
+  - [ ] hydration automagically based on the "use client" directive
 - [ ] add Suspense boundary to the server component

 Build even more stuff